projectriff/riff/docs/riff_processor_create.md

 ## riff processor create

-process messages with a function
+create a processor to apply a function to messages on streams

 ### Synopsis